Sailesh092004/emtc-tc/DEPLOYMENT.md

 - ✅ **Monitored** for health and performance
 - ✅ **Secure** with HTTPS and proper isolation
 - ✅ **Easy to update** with git push
+- ✅ **Supporting updates** with PUT endpoints
+- ✅ **Supporting data retrieval** with GET endpoints

-Your mobile app can now sync data to your deployed backend! 🚀
+Your mobile app can now sync data to your deployed backend with full LO access control! 🚀